mariscottin/rock_paper_scissors/README.md

 # Rock, Paper, Scissors!

 ### This is a https://www.frontendmentor.io challenge.
 Bellow is the description.
-It was developed using React.js.
+I developed it using React.js.

+### Try it out and have some fun playing the classic Rock, Paper, Scissors game! --> https://rock-paper-scissors-iota.vercel.app/

 ------------------